raspberrypilearning/build-a-webpage/en/step_6.md

 --- task ---

-You could improve:
+On your webpage, you could improve the:

-**Visual design**:
+**Visual design**
-+ the layout
++ The layout
-+ colours
++ Colours
-+ fonts
++ Fonts
-+ emoji
++ Emojis
-+ graphics
++ Graphics
-+ borders and box shadows
++ Borders and box shadows
-+ gradients
++ Gradients
-+ background images
++ Background images

-**Accessibility**:
+**Accessibility**
-+ colour contrast
++ Colour contrast
-+ font sizes
++ Font sizes
 + `alt` text on images

 **Content**
-+ the words you have used
++ The words you have used.
-+ can you add more useful information?
++ Can you add more useful information?
-+ would a list be more effective?
++ Would a list be more effective?
-+ should you use different heading elements?
++ Should you use different heading elements?
-+ are there other web pages that you could link to?
++ Are there other webpages that you could link to?

 **User experience**

-+ is your page well laid out so that information is easy to find
++ Is your page well laid out so that information is easy to find?
-+ if you have used animation, make sure it is not too distracting
++ If you have used animation, make sure it is not too distracting for visitors to your webpage.

 **Technical design**

-+ consider whether you could organise your CSS properties into classes that you would want to reuse,
++ Consider whether you could organise your CSS properties into classes that you would want to reuse.
-+ make sure you have used sensible names for CSS classes,
++ Make sure you have used sensible names for CSS classes.
-+ add helpful comments to your HTML and CSS.
++ Add helpful comments to your HTML and CSS.

 --- /task ---